cuhksam/emnlp2019.github.io/_pages/program/workshops.md

 ---
 {% include base_path %}

-Locations and dates for each workshop and event will be added later.
-Please refer to each individual event's website for more details.
+Locations and dates of all workshops and events will be added later.
+Please refer to the linked websites for more details on the the workshops and events.

 <!-- ## October 31 &amp; November 1 -->